cbpeterson/sBMI/README.md

 }

 ```
 The R code to apply the proposed method, sBMI, to simulation and case study is available in the ``R_program.md``.
+A study-level safety data set reporting treatment-related all-grade and grade 3 or higher adverse events for cancer immunotherapy drugs across 125 clinical studies collected from 2011 to 2018 can be found in the Data folder.